cowboyai/cim-start/doc/cim.md

 How would one transfer data from a thumb drive to Mars?
 While this may not be a current concern, it poses an intriguing question for the future.

 Consider sending data from a ranch in Montana to Japan as swiftly as possible.
 With satellite technology, we're moving information globally using off-world innovations.
 Launching your own satellite has become surprisingly affordable, at $10,000—equivalent to the cost of an in-house server or a year's worth of 1 TB cloud storage in 2024.
-It's time to question our reliance on outdated 1980s technology.
+It's time to question our reliance on outdated 1980s technology built on ideas derived from the paper processes of the 19th Century.

 Many of our information management techniques were developed before the advent of the internet.
 Since then, academia has kept pace, offering innovative solutions for enhancing our digital capabilities.
 Thanks to Moore's Law, both computing power and network speeds have surpassed local access speeds in many cases.
 However, this often leads to being locked into multiple accounts and data sources, each with its own set of complications.